R$^2$PO: Decoupling Rollout and Inference Policies for LLM Reasoning: Experiments

 \subsection{Main Results}

-The comparative results presented in Table~\ref{tab:model_performance_refined} show that our proposed \textbf{\method} framework consistently outperforms the vanilla GRPO baseline across both the 3B and 8B model scales. \paragraph{Superiority in Complex Reasoning}A key observation is that the performance gains of \method are more pronounced on challenging, out-of-distribution benchmarks.
+The comparative results presented in Table~\ref{tab:model_performance_refined} show that our proposed \textbf{\method} framework consistently outperforms the vanilla GRPO baseline across both the 3B and 8B model scales.

+\paragraph{Superiority in Complex Reasoning}A key observation is that the performance gains of \method are more pronounced on challenging, out-of-distribution benchmarks.
 For instance, on the \texttt{MATH-500} dataset, the Qwen2.5-3B model with our method achieves an absolute improvement of \textbf{3.4\%} over the standard GRPO (45.6\% vs. 42.2\%), and the Qwen3-8B model sees a similar gain of \textbf{2.8\%}.
 Similarly, in the \texttt{APPS} coding benchmark, which requires sophisticated algorithmic synthesis, \method achieves the highest Pass@1 scores across both backbones.
-This suggests that the decoupling provided by the Rollout-Head allows the model to explore more diverse and advanced reasoning paths, which are critical for solving complex problems that require multi-step logical deduction. \paragraph{Decoupling as a Stability Buffer}While standard GRPO shows a performance decline in some coding tasks (e.g., Qwen2.5-3B on \texttt{APPS} dropping from 9.02 to 8.22), our \method maintains or even enhances the base model's performance.
+This suggests that the decoupled Rollout-Head successfully encourages diverse, advanced reasoning paths critical for complex multi-step logical deduction. \method also outperforms EPO and ETPO on both backbones, demonstrating the superiority of architectural decoupling over objective-level entropy regularization.

+\paragraph{Decoupling as a Stability Buffer}While standard GRPO shows a performance decline in some coding tasks (e.g., Qwen2.5-3B on \texttt{APPS} dropping from 9.02 to 8.22), our \method maintains or even enhances the base model's performance.
 This supports our hypothesis regarding the representational conflict.
-In vanilla GRPO, the destructive gradient noise from high-variance exploration may probably destabilizes the learned patterns in the primary head.
-In contrast, the Rollout-Head acts as a structural buffer.
-This architectural isolation ensures that the core policy can exploit stable reasoning paradigms while the rollout branch probes the fringes of the solution space. \paragraph{Scalability and Generalization} Even when the base policy is already strong, the Rollout-Head continues to provide incremental gains.
+In vanilla GRPO, the destructive gradient noise from high-variance exploration may destabilize the learned patterns in the primary head.
+In contrast, the Rollout-Head acts as a structural buffering mechanism.
+This architectural isolation ensures that the core policy can exploit stable reasoning paradigms while the rollout branch probes the fringes of the solution space.

+\paragraph{Scalability and Generalization} Even when the base policy is already strong, the Rollout-Head continues to provide incremental gains.
 The fact that the base policy ($\pi_{\theta}$) reaches higher accuracy after being trained with trajectories sampled from the exploration policy ($\pi_{\phi}$) confirms the effectiveness of our \textit{Two-Stage Iterative Training}.
 The exploration head successfully discovers rare but correct reasoning paths that effectively expand the cognitive boundaries of the primary backbone.